Special Licenses in AlabamaPage Overview

-Those who want to drive school buses, church buses, shuttles or charter buses carrying 16 or more passengers, must get a Commercial Driver's License Endorsement Class C on their regular driver's license.
-When you apply for a CDL, you'll be required to take a written test and a driving skills test that consists of three parts.
+Those who want to drive school buses, church buses, shuttles, or charter buses, must get a commercial driver's license Class A, B, or C with a school bus endorsement.
+When you apply for a CDL, you'll be required to take a written test and a driving skills test.

 Taxi drivers and chauffeurs in Alabama are required only to have a regular current, valid driver's license (called a Class D) and a business license, to operate.